Sydney-Informatics-Hub/xnat-uploader/README.md

 individual DICOM files.

 The subject, session and dataset are based on the metadata values are extracted in the scanning pass.
-See the Scanning section below for more details and configuration instructions.
+See the [Finding files](#finding-files) section below for more details and configuration instructions.

 The upload command needs to know both the URL of the XNAT server and a project